natalieagus/50002/docs/Hardware/b_digitalabstraction.md

 ### Noise Margin

-The noise margin illustrated as the yellow region in the Figure below.
-It *noise margin* adds as a **precaution** against external disturbances (noise).
+The noise margin illustrated as the yellow region in the figure below.
+It adds as a **precaution** against external disturbances (noise).

 <img src="https://dropbox.com/s/pt0n36pmy9ncyc6/Volt_2.png?raw=1"     >

 The **absolute difference** between $$V_{ol}$$ and $$V_{il}$$ is called the **low bit noise margin**, and the **absolute difference** between $$V_{oh}$$ and $$V_{ih}$$ is called the **high bit noise margin**.